How Trump Breaks With Clinton And Nixon On Governing While Under Investigation

 Nixon gave in when the House was about to impeach with a big majority and senators from his own party were advising that a two-thirds majority in their chamber would complete his removal.
 It was not so much the original burglary of Democratic offices at the Watergate office complex in 1972 that mattered, it was Nixon's role in the effort to cover it all up over the next two years.

 Yet in the midst of that maelstrom, Nixon in his final year in office conducted business with Congress on a range of major matters.
 These included the winding down of the war in Vietnam, the urgent escalation of U.S. support for Israel in the Yom Kippur War in the Middle East and the subsequent Arab oil embargo that quadrupled the price of crude almost overnight — the first "oil shock" of that decade.
 Inflation hit double digits.
 Congress moved to restrain the president's use of military force and his budget freedom.
-Yet in all this, relationships between the branches went forward, and much of the legislation enacted was negotiated and blessed with the president's signature.
+Still, relationships between the branches went forward, and much of the legislation enacted was negotiated and blessed with the president's signature.

 In sum, Clinton and Nixon were both able to walk and chew gum at the same time, even if they had to do both with the bitter taste of impeachment in their mouths.